-Spelt Sourdough Bread is a delicious crusty loaf with a naturally sweet and nutty flavor.
-Spelt is a species of wheat that’s a great addition to any baker’s pantry, especially those interested in ancient grains.
-A little bit of bread flour adds lightness creating a delicate and airy bread that allows the natural sweetness and tenderizing qualities of spelt to shine.
+Spelt Sourdough Bread is a tasty, crunchy bread with a naturally sweet and nutty flavor.
+Spelt is an excellent introduction to ancient grains because of its inherent sweetness.
+Adding a bit of bread flour makes the bread fluffy and airy, highlighting spelt's soft texture.
 You’ll love this bread in sandwiches, smeared with salted homemade butter or just tear off a chunk and eat it on its own.

 What is spelt?

 Spelt is a type of wheat.
-It's considered an ancient grain since it has been farmed in its present form for thousands of years and hasn’t been selectively bred for hardiness and productivity.
+It's considered an ancient grain since it has been farmed in its present form for thousands of years and hasn’t been selectively bred for hardiness and productivity (source: The Whole Grains Council).
 Unlike white flour which only consists of the endosperm, spelt flour is usually not sifted and is sold with all parts of the grain; the bran and germ included.
 This makes it more nutritious and higher in fiber.

-Try substituting spelt for whole wheat in your sourdough bread recipe for added softness and sweetness.
+Try substituting spelt for whole wheat in your favorite crusty sourdough bread recipe for added softness and sweetness.

 Curious about ancient grain and other types of flour?
 Check out this guide on the 12 Best Flours to Bake With.